Continuity of actions

-I have been doing this for ages.
-We have been working here for 10 years
+I have done this for ages.
+We have worked here for 10 years.

 Or it can be short.

-I have been doing it for 5 minutes.
+I have been standing here for 5 minutes.

 We are singing now.
-We were dancing in the hall at 5 pm.
+They were dancing in the hall at 5 pm.
 We will be dancing at the presentation at 5 pm tomorrow.